wlo-dev/wlo-dev/README.md

 </p>

 <p align="justify">
-My interests span across full-stack web development, backend systems, artificial intelligence, and scalable software solutions.
+My interests span across full-stack web development, backend systems, AI, and scalable software solutions.
 I enjoy transforming ideas into practical, real-world products and working on projects that have genuine impact.
 Whether developing responsive web applications, designing efficient system architecture, or learning emerging technologies, I am always motivated by the process of building solutions that are both useful and innovative.
 </p>

 <p align="justify">
 Alongside software development, I also work as a freelance graphic designer, which has strengthened my understanding of branding, visual communication, and user experience design.
-This combination of technical and creative experience allows me to approach projects with a balanced perspective — focusing not only on how systems function, but also on how people interact with and experience them.
+This combination of technical and creative experience allows me to approach projects with a balanced perspective  focusing not only on how systems function, but also on how people interact with and experience them.
 </p>

 <p align="justify">